What To Do In Palermo Buenos Aires: 17 Best Things

 Palermo Nuevo

-Situated in the northwest of Palermo is Palermo Nuevo, or “New Palermo”.
-It has a long list of sights to its name, including Buenos Aires Zoo, the Botanical Gardens, the Japanese Gardens, and Bosques de Palermo, aka the Parque Tres de Febrero — the largest green area in the city, designed by Carlos Thays and where you can spot statues of William Shakespeare, Federico García Lorca, Antonio Machado and Jorge Luis Borges.
+Situated northwest of Palermo is Palermo Nuevo, or “New Palermo”.
+It has a long list of sights, including Buenos Aires Eco-Park, the Botanical Gardens, the Japanese Gardens, and Bosques de Palermo, aka the Parque Tres de Febrero.

 Pacifico

-This quarter of Palermo runs along the length of Santa Fe Avenue, and takes its name from the Mitre Railway Line — once called the Buenos Aires to Pacific Railway.
+This quarter of Palermo runs along the length of Santa Fe Avenue and takes its name from the Mitre Railway Line — once called the Buenos Aires to Pacific Railway.
 It remains a transport hub and is a good place to hop on a bus, metro, or train to elsewhere fairly easily.

 Las Canitas